 PLEASE NOTE WE ARE NOT ABLE TO ACCEPT PRESCRIPTION REQUESTS FOR ANY CONTROLLED DRUGS THROUGH eCONSULT

-Repeat Prescriptions can only be requested via the NHS APP, Patient Access or posting a request into our post box
+Repeat Prescriptions can only be requested via the NHS APP, Patient Access, or email to fgccg.SVMP.Prescriptions@nhs.net or by posting a written request into our post box

 Approximately a week after an eConsultation all patients will be asked to complete a satisfaction survey, this feedback is really important to the practice and we ask all patients to complete it.
 Many Thanks.